"Courage does not always roar. Sometimes courage is the quiet voice at the end of the day saying, I will try again tomorrow"

 I enjoy working creatively with clients, using a variety of approaches, particularly if a client feels 'stuck'.
 Using more creative approaches in therapy, can help to reach those parts of us that may be missed by talking alone.
 There are sand tray, drawing, fairy stories, cards and other creative options available to clients to choose from should they wish to.

 During my fostering career I gained training, and experience, into the effects of trauma and poor attachments on the lives of children and adults.
 This continues to be an area of interest for me.
 Knowledge of the impact of early childhood separation, for what ever reason, on childhood attachments, informs much of the work I do with counselling clients.
 I am also interested in the ongoing impact on adults of being sent away to Boarding School as children, an experience that I had myself in the 1970's.
+You can find a couple of blog posts that I wrote about my own experiences of Boarding school here.

 Why did I choose Transactional Analysis?